 He also has experience coaching people on how to apply human-centered design methods as a way to collaborate effectively and to advance innovative practices within their teams and organizations.

 Paul often speaks at conferences and workshops about the intersection of business, design and human experience.
 He also contributed to Exposing the Magic of Design: A Practitioner’s Guide to the Methods and Theory of Synthesis, published by Oxford University Press.

 Places I’ve Lived

-Lateral and abstract thinking, plus a side dose of improvisation.
+Lateral and abstract thinking and puns, plus a side dose of improvisation.